-The best way to clean leather furniture is to do it gently.
-The gentler your cleaning method the better.
-Leather is a very forgiving material, and just a small amount of regular care goes a long way.
+The best way to clean leather furniture is to do it gently—the gentler your cleaning method, the better.
+Leather is a very forgiving material, and just a tiny amount of regular care goes a long way.
 The jury is out whether soapy water or vinegary water solution is best, but both work wonders.

-Clean any stains immediately so they do not have a chance to set.
-Older stains that have had time to dry and set may be harder to remove, and these gentler methods of cleaning may not work so well.
+Clean any stains immediately, so they do not have a chance to set.
+Older stains that have had time to dry and set may be harder to remove, and these gentler cleaning methods may not work so well.